christophgil/ZIPsFS/README.md

     curl --version

-Note that "//:" in the URL is replaced by commas.
+Note that "//:" and all slashes in the URL are replaced by commas.

     less  ~/test/ZIPsFS/mnt/ZIPsFS/n/ftp,,,ftp.uniprot.org,pub,databases,uniprot,LICENSE